ibm-cloud-docs/vpc/lb-create.md

     There must be an existing HTTPS listener before you create a new HTTP listener with HTTPS redirect.
     {: note}

     * After the status of the load balancer changes to **Active**, click the **Front-end listeners** tab.
     * In the listener list page, click **Create**, then specify the following information:
-        * **Protocol**: Select your **HTTP** protocol.
+        * **Protocol**: Select **HTTP** as the protocol.
         * **Port**: Choose the listening port on which requests are received.
         * **Max connections** (optional): Define the maximum number of concurrent connections that the listener allows.
         * **HTTPS redirect**: Click the toggle button to enable the HTTPS redirect configuration, then specify the following HTTPS redirect settings:
-            * **HTTPS listener**: The target HTTPS listener, which the current HTTP listener incoming traffic is redirected to.
-Note that you will only see a list of HTTPS listeners whose `accept_proxy_proxy` value is the same as the HTTP listener.
+            * **HTTPS listener**: The target HTTPS listener to which incoming traffic from the current HTTP listener is redirected.
+Note that you only see a list of HTTPS listeners whose `accept_proxy_proxy` value is the same as the HTTP listener.
+ACCEPT_PROXY_PROTOCOL ???
             * **Redirect URI** (optional): The URL to which the request redirects.
             * **Status code**: The status code of the response returned by the load balancer.
 1. If you want to redirect, forward, or reject particular incoming traffic for an HTTP or HTTPS front-end listener based on certain criteria, configure layer 7 policies.
     * After the status of the load balancer changes to **Active**, click **Front-end listeners** in the navigation and click the value in the **Policies** column for the listener you created.
     * On the Policies page, click **Add policy** and specify the following information to create a policy.
 You can create multiple policies.
         * **Name**: Enter a name for the policy, such as `my-policy`.
 The name must be unique within the listener.
         * **Action**: The action to take when all the rules for the policy match.
 You can reject a request with a 403 response, redirect the request to a configured URL and response code, redirect the traffic from an HTTP listener to an HTTPS listener, or forward the request to a specific back-end pool.
 If an incoming request does not match the rules for any policies, the request is forwarded to the default back-end pool of the listener.
         * **Priority**: Within each action type, policies are evaluated in ascending order of priority.
 Policies to reject traffic are always evaluated first, regardless of their priority.
 Policies to redirect traffic are evaluated next, followed by policies to forward traffic.
         * **Redirect**: The URL to which the request is redirected, if the action is set to **Redirect**.
 You must provide either a full URL or the parameters of a URI.
-When using a URL, all incoming traffic will redirect to this URL.
+When using a URL, all incoming traffic redirects to this URL.
 When using URI parameters, values from the incoming traffic request can be retained by using the incoming values of the parameters.
 This includes the protocol, port, host, path, and query.
-The default values of URI parameters will be equal to their original incoming values.
+The default values of URI parameters are equal to their original incoming values.
 To retain the incoming values, provide them as `{protocol}`, `{port}`, `{host}`, `{path}`, and `{query}`.
-For example, if the host of the incoming request is `ibm.com`, then the default value will be `{host}` equal to the incoming `ibm.com` value.
+For example, if the host of the incoming request is `ibm.com`, then the default value is `{host}` equal to the incoming `ibm.com` value.
         * **Status Code**: The status code of the response returned by the load balancer, if the action is set to **Redirect**.
         * **Forward**: The back-end pool of virtual server instances to which the request is forwarded, if the action is set to **Forward to pool**.
     * On the Policies page, you can also create an HTTPS redirect policy with the following configuration:
         * **Name**: Enter a name for the policy, such as `my-policy`.
 The name must be unique within the listener.
         * **Action**: Select the **Redirect to HTTPS** option.
-        * **HTTPS listener**: The target HTTPS listener which the traffic from the current HTTP listener will redirect to.
-Note that you will only see a list of HTTPS listeners whose `accept_proxy_proxy` value is the same as the HTTP listener.
+        * **HTTPS listener**: The target HTTPS listener to which traffic from the current HTTP listener is redirected.
+Note that you only see a list of HTTPS listeners whose `accept_proxy_proxy` value is the same as the HTTP listener.
         * **Redirect URI** (optional): The URL to which the request redirects.
         * **Status code**: The status code of the response returned by the load balancer.
     * On the Policies page, click **Add rule** for your policy.
 If rules exist for the policy, click the value in the **Rules** column to add more rules.